Coming up with creative content ideas on a regular basis is not an easy task, but it’s essential for traffic growth and Google rankings.

 BuzzSumo is a great resource for generating content ideas that allow you to find the most shared content by keywords.

 Simply type in particular terms and BuzzSumo will present you with the most trending and popular topics that are generating clicks and shares.
 Possibly the best thing about this research tool is that it can break down its findings according to social networks.

 This feature allows you to identify which types of content are performing best and going viral on different social networks, including Facebook, Twitter, LinkedIn and others.

 2. Look For Hot Topics On Reddit

 A content creators’ goldmine, Reddit is one of the busiest online communities with virtually any topic covered in depth.
-There are discussions aplenty that can be browsed simply by typing in your keyword in the search field – and then, watch as content ideas unfold.
+Discussions can be browsed simply by typing in your keyword in the search field and then watching as content ideas unfold.

-A good approach to narrow your search down is to add a query of “how-to” or “why” to it, so that you pinpoint the topics where your target audience seeks to solve issues.
-Strive to create quality content out of that.
+A good approach to narrow your search down is to add a query of “how-to” or “why” to it so that you pinpoint the topics where your target audience seeks to solve issues.

-3. See What People Want To Know On Quora
+3. Find Out What People Want To Know On Quora

 As people from all walks of life ask questions aimed at solving their problems, content creators and content marketers can take insight found there for creating well-researched, full-fledged articles and blog posts.